jkeger/arctic/README.md

 + `make wrapper` (or `make all`) in the root directory.
     Or manually `make lib` then `python3 arcticpy/setup.py build_ext --inplace`
-+ Import the python module e.g. `import arcticpy as ac`, or run some quick tests with `pytest test/test_arcticpy`.
++ Import the python module, e.g. `import arcticpy as ac`.
+    The `test/test_arcticpy.py` file contains some tests and a basic example.